jp64k/copilot-go/README.md

 # copilot-go

-Use your [OpenCode Go](https://opencode.ai/docs/go/) subscription in **VS 2026** GitHub Copilot.
+Copilot bridge for using [OpenCode Go](https://opencode.ai/docs/go/) models in Visual Studio 2026.
-A zero-dependency PowerShell proxy that runs locally.
-Copilot thinks it's talking to Ollama.
-It's actually talking to opencode.ai.
+A PowerShell proxy with no external dependencies that runs locally.
+Copilot sees Ollama, you see OpenCode.

 ## Quick Start